Anxiety disorders are the most common mental illness in the United States. Studies suggest that one in ten people suffer from some anxiety.

 The anxiety symptoms can vary from panic attacks, restlessness, rapid breathing, and trouble concentrating.
 The National Institute of Mental Health states several anxiety disorders, including generalized anxiety disorder, panic disorder, and various phobia-related disorders.
 Symptoms of anxiety can be very different from one person to the next.

 For some people, an anxiety disorder can be treated with significant lifestyle changes.
 Research shows that the types of foods we consume can have a positive effect on reducing anxiety.
+Read more about other ways to reduce anxiety here.

 How To Control Anxiety By The Foods You Eat